Tursko/Binder/README.md

 * On the Courses Tab, to open the secondary TableView you must click on a a Course then click the button above the Table called Open.
 This will open any Assignments associated with the Course.
 * Also the Grade Calculator DOES NOT save your data.
 It's simply a calculator and once you re-login, no information will be saved.

+## Future additions
+I'd like to make this into a web application, maybe even a chrome new tab extension.